 4. Wrap the Char Siu Bao:

-- Place about 1 1/2 to 2 tablespoons of the filling in the center of the wrapper.
+- Place 1 1/2 to 2 tablespoons of filling in the center of each wrapper.

-- Place the bun on a square parchment paper.
-Put the bun on a bamboo steamer.
-Do the same with the rest of the buns.
+- Place each bun on a square of parchment paper and into a bamboo steamer.

-- Cover the lid.
-Rest for 30 minutes until they become bigger and fuller.
+- Cover and rest for 30 minutes until buns are fuller and puffed.

 5. Steam the Char Siu Bao: